 Use an insect growth regulator (IGR)

 An IGR is a chemical that interferes with the development of flea eggs and larvae.
 It can be applied as a spray or incorporated into your pet’s flea control product.

 Use a flea preventative

-There are a variety of flea preventatives available, including topical treatments, oral medications, and collars.
+There are a variety of flea preventatives available to help break the flea life cycle. including topical treatments, oral medications, and collars.
 These products work by killing adult fleas and preventing eggs from hatching.

 By following these steps, you can break the flea life cycle and keep your home and pets free of these pesky insects.
 Remember to follow the instructions on any flea control product you use, and consult with a veterinarian if you have any concerns.